egelry/BartMedia_with_react_native/README.md

 ## Getting Started with EXPO

 React Native allows JavaScript developers to create mobile projects for Android and iOS.
-This course will teach you how to create React Native apps using the Expo SDK.